57blocks/stellar-timelock-contract/example/README.md

 ## Run Example Case

-1. Execute `npm i` to install packages and it will automatically run the prepare script as well.
+1. Run `npm i` to install packages and it will automatically run the prepare script as well.

 2. Make sure the docker is running